Gary W. Gallagher

-Gary William Gallagher is an American historian specializing in the history of the American Civil War.
-Gallagher is currently the John L. Nau III Professor in the History of the American Civil War at the University of Virginia.
+Gary William Gallagher (born October 8, 1950) is an American historian specializing in the history of the American Civil War.
+Gallagher in 2024 was the John L. Nau III Professor in the History of the American Civil War at the University of Virginia.
 He produced a lecture series on the American Civil War for The Great Courses lecture series.

 Life and career

 Gallagher received a Bachelor of Arts from Adams State College in 1972.
 He then did graduate study in history at the University of Texas at Austin, receiving a Master of Arts in 1977 and a Ph.D. in 1982.
 He was a professor of history at Pennsylvania State University from 1986 to 1998, when he joined the faculty at the University of Virginia.

-He is the presenter of an Audible series of lectures entitled The American Civil War.
-An in depth look at the American Civil War.
-These are currently available on Audible as a series of read lectures which go into great detail on the Civil War.
-He both wrote and read the lecture series as part of The Great Courses.
-The series has 48 lectures, each averaging about 30 minutes, meaning more than 24 hours of lectures in total.
-This is presented exclusively for Audible books.
+He is the presenter of a series entitled The American Civil War.
+These lectures are available in video from The Great Courses.
+They are also available in audio only format on Audible.
+He both wrote and presented the lecture series as part of The Great Courses.
+The series has 48 lectures, 30 minutes each, with 24 hours of lectures in total.

 In 2021, Gallagher received The Lincoln Forum's Richard Nelson Current Award of Achievement.